segeljakt/MasterThesis/docs/report/README.md

 ### Syntax

 Rust's syntax consists of *expressions* and *statements*.
-Expressions always evaluate to a value, and can have side effects.
-Unlike C, Rust's control flow constructs, e.g., loops and if-else, can be *side-effect* free.
-For instance, loops can return a value.
+Expressions always evaluate to a value and may contain operands, i.e., sub-expressions.
+Unlike C, Rust's control flow constructs are expressions, and can thereby be *side-effect* free.
+For instance, loops can return a value through the break statement.
+Expressions branch into two categories: *place expressions* and *value expressions*. [@https://doc.rust-lang.org/reference/expressions.html#place-expressions-and-value-expressions ] Place expressions represent a memory location, e.g., an array indexing operation, field access operation, or dereference operation.
+Place expressions may only be assigned to Value expressions instead represent an actual value, e.g., a binary operation, or function call.
+Place and value expressions are commonly referred to as *lvalues* and *rvalues* respectively.

 Statements are divided into two categories: *declaration statements* and *expression statements*.
-A declaration statement introduces a new name, for a variable or item, into a namespace.
+A declaration statement introduces a new name for a variable or item into a namespace.
 Variables are by default declared immutable, and are visible until end of scope.
 Items are components, e.g., enums, structs and functions, belonging to a crate.
-Expression statements are expressions which ignore the result, and as a result only have side-effects.
+Expression statements are expressions which ignore the result, and as a result only produce side-effects.
 All statements and expressions can have

 ### Ownership

-In Rust, when a variable is bound to an object, it takes ownership of that object.
+When a variable in Rust is bound to an object, it takes ownership of that object.
 Ownership can be transferred to a new variable, which in consequence breaks the original binding.
-Variables can temporarily borrow ownership of an object without breaking the binding.
+Variables can also temporarily borrow ownership of an object without breaking the binding.
 An object can be either mutably borrowed by at most one variable, or immutably borrowed by any number of variables.
 Thus, objects cannot be mutably and immutably borrowed at the same time.

 By restricting aliasing, Rust solves many safety issues found in other low level languages, such as double-free errors, i.e., freeing the same memory address twice.
 Moreover, Rust eliminates the risk of data-races as ownership applies across threads.
 Although Rust is not the first language to adopt ownership, previous languages featuring the concept were either too verbose or restrictive [@RustBelt].